Fictiv nabs $35M to build out the ‘AWS of hardware manufacturing’ – TechCrunch

 Work that it does for Honeywell, for example, includes mostly hardware for its aerospace division.
 Medical devices and robotics are two other big areas for the company currently, it said.

+Fictiv is not the only company eyeing up this opportunity.
+Others that have been building marketplaces that either directly compete with what Fictiv has built, or targets other aspects of the chain such as marketplaces for design, or marketplaces for factories to connect with designers, or materials designers include Geomiq in England, Carbon (which is also backed by 40 North), Fathom in Oakland, Kreatize in Germany, Plethora (backed by the likes of GV and Founders Fund), and Xometry (which also recently raised a significant round).

-But Evans and his investors are careful not to describe what they do as specifically industrial technology.
+Evans and his investors are careful not to describe what they do as specifically industrial technology to keep the focus on the bigger opportunities with digital transformation and of course the kinds of applications one might have for the platform that Fictiv has built.

 “Industrial tech is a misnomer.
 I think of this as digital transformation, cloud-based SaaS and AI,” said Marianne Wu, the MD of 40 North.
 “The baggage of industrial tech tells you everything about the opportunity.”

-Fictiv’s pitch is that by taking on the supply-chain management of producing hardware for a business, it can produce hardware using its platform in a week, a process that might have previously taken 3 months to complete, which can mean lower costs and more efficiency.
+Fictiv’s pitch is that by taking on the supply-chain management of producing hardware for a business, it can produce hardware using its platform in a week, a process that might have previously taken three months to complete, which can mean lower costs and more efficiency.

 “And when you speed up development, you see more products getting introduced,” he said.